NATO FORACS Office

 Governance

 The strategic and technical validity of NATO FORACS data is monitored by the eight participating nations, ACO, ACT, and the NATO FORACS Office.
-There are sanctioned forums (Steering Committee, Range User Meeting, Strategic Planning Group) that facilitiate acitve involvement of the member nations and provide guidance and oversight.
+There are sanctioned forums (Steering Committee, Range User Meeting, Strategic Planning Group) that facilitiate active involvement of the member nations and provide guidance and oversight.

 Scheduling

-Requests for testing are normally sent by message or email to the NATO FORACS Office.
+Requests for testing are normally sent by email to the NATO FORACS Office.
 Test schedules are finalized at the Steering Committee meetings; however, changes to the schedule can be arranged throughout the year.
 Two to five days should be planned for each ship.

 Funding